 Chicken pox symptoms: what does chicken pox look like?

 Chickenpox often starts with a fever a few days before the spots appear.
 Your little one will then have red, itchy spots all over their body, which turn into fluid-filled blisters.
 These normally will form in clusters They will eventually scab over and fall off after a week or two.
 It’s considered a mild condition, but for anyone who’s ever suffered it will know, the spots can be really irritating and your child is likely to feel uncomfortable.

 It is caused by a virus called varicella-zoster which travels in small droplets of saliva or mucus that are spread through coughing and sneezing.
-Most children will get chickenpox before the age of 10, with 90% of people being immune to it by the time they reach adulthood.
-The chickenpox virus is at its most contagious a few days before the spots appear, and is generally thought to not be contagious after the spots have scabbed over.
+Most children will get chickenpox before the age of 10, with 90 per cent of people being immune to it by the time they reach adulthood.

-Generally, the worst of the rash is gone in around 5-7 days.
+Generally, the worst of the rash is gone in around five to seven days.
 This is once the spots have burst and turned into blisters.